 Lenders tend to hold the tax and insurance fees in a mortgage escrow to ensure the funds are available when they are due.
-If these fees were late, they could result in fines or even liens against the homeowner’s property.
+However, if these fees were late, they could result in fines or even liens against the homeowner’s property.

 What is a Mortgage Escrow Analysis?

-Because taxes and insurance rates can change over time, occasionally, the escrow account will experience a shortage or an overage.
+Because taxes and insurance rates can change over time, the escrow account will occasionally experience a shortage or overage.

 The lender will perform an escrow analysis every year.
 Lenders analyze the current rates and compare them to the amount needed in the escrow account.
 If the account has a shortage or overage, the lender will adjust the following year’s rate.
 However, taxes and insurance are more likely to rise than fall, so these adjustments usually take the form of a rise in monthly mortgage payments.